-Kenneth A. Sprang is one of the founding partners in Washington International Business Counsel, LLP, a boutique full-service Washington, DC law firm, dedicated to providing business clients outstanding service at reasonable cost.
-Mr. Sprang counsels and represents both domestic and international clients regarding a wide range of corporate, business and transactional matters, as well as in labor and employment, employee benefits and real estate issues.
-Over the course of his 30 plus year career, Mr. Sprang has practiced with both large and small firms, as well as serving as in house counsel for Fortune 500 companies and as general counsel to smaller companies.
+Kenneth A. Sprang is the managing member of Washington International Business Counsel, LLP, a boutique full-service Washington, DC law firm, dedicated to providing business clients outstanding service at reasonable cost.
+Mr. Sprang counsels and represents both domestic and international clients regarding a wide range of corporate, business and transactional matters, as well as in labor and employment and real estate issues.
+Over the course of his 35 plus year career, Mr. Sprang has practiced with both large and small firms, as well as serving as in house counsel for Fortune 500 companies and as general counsel to smaller companies.

 Mr. Sprang provides clients counsel and representation in corporate governance; negotiation, drafting, and review of contracts, real estate documents, and other instruments; licensing, intellectual property matters; mergers and acquisitions; and federal and state regulatory compliance.
 He current serves as outside general counsel to several companies both domestic and international.

 Mr. Sprang also brings to his clients special expertise in labor and employment law.
 He represents employers and executives in traditional labor relations matters, as well as in wage and hour, employment discrimination, HR, employee benefits, OSHA, and other issues related to employment.
 In addition to representing clients in all aspects of U.S. labor and employment law (including specific state laws), he has served on the senior staff of the Chairman of the National Labor Relations Board and taught the subject for many years.
 He is the author or co-author of several books and articles on labor and employment law and alternative dispute resolution.